saltire/rmapbash/README.md

 - Orthographic (top-down) or isometric (oblique) viewing angle.
 - Day or night lighting mode.
 - Nether and End supported; just point to the `DIM-1` or `DIM1` subdir of the save dir.
-- Render part of a world by passing two coordinates to use as a bounding box;
+- Render part of a world by passing coordinates at two corners of a bounding box;
   e.g. `-b 10 20 200 400` to render only the area between (10, 20) and (200, 400).
+- Render a vertical slice by passing min/max Y values; e.g. `-y 20 100`.

 ```
 USAGE: